skagankose/ada_fall_2017/index.md

 **[Philip Yu](https://en.wikipedia.org/wiki/Philip_S._Yu)** is an American computer scientist and Professor in Information Technology at the University of Illinois at Chicago, known for his work in the field of data mining[6].

-**[Dharmendra Modha](https://en.wikipedia.org/wiki/Dharmendra_Modha)** is an Indian American manager and lead researcher of the Cognitive Computing group at IBM Almaden Research Center.
+**[Dharmendra Modha](https://en.wikipedia.org/wiki/Dharmendra_Modha)** is an Indian American manager and lead researcher of the Cognitive Computing group at IBM Almaden Research Centre.
 He is known for his pioneering works in Artificial Intelligence and Mind Simulation[7].

 Now, we move into a company-wise analysis of AI related patents.